yoance/DrivenData_FluShotLearning/README.md

 Achieved top 12% in the leaderboard worldwide.

-Implemented machine learning algorithms comprises of:
+Implemented machine learning algorithms which comprises of:
 1. Logistic Regression,
 2. Naive Bayes, and
 3. Gradient Boosting Machine.